Use USPS to Ship Perfumes or Colognes

 Packaging Perfumes and Other Liquid Fragrances

-We highly suggest that you use custom-branded packaging to encase your fragrances bottles.
+We highly suggest that you use custom-branded packaging to encase your fragrance bottles.
 This will add another layer of protection around your bottle, and it will also reinforce your brand.
 It’s a win-win situation!
 You can place your fragrance bottle inside your custom-branded box, and then place that box inside either a larger corrugated box or poly mailer.

 Even if you use custom packaging, there will still be a lot of room for your perfume bottle to move around inside your package.
-So, if you want to play it extra safe, we recommend that you add extra packing material to help fill the void inside your package.
+So, if you want to play it extra safe, we recommend adding extra packing material to help fill the void inside your package.
 Bubble wrap is a great kind of packing material.
 If you want to be super professional about it, you can even spring for custom-molded package inserts.

 Don’t Forget to Include Insurance (If You Don’t Already Have It)